Yeshiva: Reform and Reconstructionist seminaries

-Contemporary Orthodox yeshivas
+Contemporary Orthodox

-World War II and the Holocaust ended the yeshivot of Eastern and Central Europe, although many scholars and rabbinic students who survived the war established yeshivot in a number of Western countries which had no or few yeshivot.
+World War II and the Holocaust brought the yeshivot of Eastern and Central Europe to an end; although many scholars and rabbinic students who survived the war established yeshivot in Israel as well a number of Western countries.
 The Yeshiva of Nitra was the last surviving in occupied Europe.
-Many students and faculty of the Mir Yeshiva were able to escape to Siberia, with the Yeshiva ultimately continuing to operate in Shanghai.
+Many students and faculty of the Mir Yeshiva were able to escape to Siberia, with the Yeshiva ultimately continuing to operate in Shanghai; see Yeshivas in World War II.